-Kela ascertains your right to treatment when you move abroad from Finland.
-The Local Register Office also registers whether you retain your municipality of residence in Finland.
 When you move permanently abroad, your coverage under Finnish social security and your right as the resident of a municipality to use public healthcare services usually ends on the date of your move from Finland.

 The right to use Finnish public healthcare services is primarily based on the municipality of residence.
 If you have a municipality of residence in Finland, you can as a resident of the municipality always use all public healthcare services.
 The municipality of residence is decided on by the local register office.

+When you move to live abroad, you need to inform Kela if you are receiving Kela benefits.
 Always notify the Local Register Office if you move abroad.